buffer/thug/doc/source/plugins.rst

 This plugin just logs the parameters but you can do whatever you want.
 Do you want to pre-check if the URL domain is within a blacklist?
 Just do it with a pre-analysis plugin.
 Do you want to extract and/or correlate information from the MAEC log files?
 Just do it with a post-analysis plugin.
-Simply staten... have fun!